yesnik/ruby-guides/logger.md

 # Logger

-Ruby ships with the Logger class that you can use for logging:
+Ruby has `Logger` class that we can use for logging.

 This class exposes multiple methods - all of which logs the message, but in the following order of severity: